racktivity/ext-lfw/docs/alkiradocs/Home.md

 ## Managing Spaces & Pages

-This section will walk you through creating a space, page and making them visable.
+This section will walk you through creating a space, page and making them visible.

 ### How to Create a Space